Leafwing-Studios/fop-rules/docs/character-options/classes/bladesworn.md

 - If you end your turn without having made a basic attack, your Rhythm goes down by 1 (to a minimum of 0).
 - Your Rhythm is reset to 0 at the end of each combat.

-If you make a multitarget basic attack (such as those gained through the _cleaving_ affix), the attack is a hit if any creature is hit, and a miss otherwise.
+If you make a multi-target basic attack (such as those gained through the _cleaving_ affix), the attack is a hit if any creature is hit, and a miss otherwise.
 Your Rhythm only changes once, no matter how many creatures were targeted.

 ## Counterattacks